MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss/jboss-on-azure.md

 ---
 title: "JBoss EAP on Azure"
-description: An overview of the available JBoss EAP solutions on Azure, jointly developed and supported by Red Hat and Microsoft.
+description: An overview of the different JBoss EAP solutions on Azure, all jointly developed and supported by Red Hat and Microsoft.
 author: jasonfreeberg
 ms.author: jafreebe
 ms.topic: overview